-^{}Assistant Professor of Political Science, Division of Social Science, New York University Abu Dhabi.
-Email: reb11@nyu.edu
+^{}Assistant Professor of Global Development Policy, Frederick S. Pardee School of Global Studies, Boston University.
+Email: rebrule@bu.edu

 Abstract

 When do quotas for women's political representation promote economic gender equality?
 Legislative reforms equalizing economic rights are common globally, with mixed results.
 I consider the impact of quotas on women's rights in a crucial domain: property.
 I leverage exogenously set electoral quotas-reservations-for women as heads of local government in India.
 Reservations enable clean identification of the impact of representation on enforcing gender-equalizing land inheritance reforms.
 I find that political representation enables women to secure property rights and ensure that they are upheld.
 However, backlash occurs when reservations guaranteeing female representation make enforcement of reform credible.
 Women can reduce this backlash by utilizing female representation to trade traditional monetary dowry for property inheritance and familial responsibilities.
 This, in turn, reduces the "cost" of reform to men.
 These findings confirm the power of political representation to not only claim economic rights but broaden their acceptance by changing perceptions of parity.